iturdikulov/notes/statement (computer science).md

 ---
-title: Statement (computer science)
 date: 2023-03-21
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Statement (computer science)

 > In [[computer programming|computer programming]], a statement is
 > a syntactic unit of an imperative programming language that expresses some